-On January 1, 2020, the Company adopted ASU 2016-03 Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which replaces the incurred loss methodology and is referred to as the current expected credit loss (CECL) methodology.
+The Company measures credit losses under ASU 2016-03 Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which replaced the incurred loss methodology, and is referred to as the current expected credit loss (CECL) methodology.
 The measurement of expected credit losses under the CECL methodology is applicable to financial assets measured at amortized costs, including loan receivables and held-to-maturity debt securities.
-The Company adopted ASC 326 using the modified retrospective method for all financial assets measured at amortized cost and off-balance sheet credit exposures.
-As a result, the Company recognized an increase in the ACL for loans totaling \$18,913,000, including a reclassification of \$481,000 from discounts on acquired loans to the allowance for credit losses, as a cumulative effect adjustment from change in accounting policies, with a corresponding decrease in retained earnings, net of \$5,449,000 in taxes of \$12,983,000.